sinricpro/help-docs/index.md

  - [All supported devices and example codes]({{ site.github.url }}/pages/supported_devices)

 **Tutorials**
- > Before starting make sure to create an account. duh!

   - How to hack Mijia (Xiaomi) temperature sensor and connect it to Sinric Pro

 ## Where to go next?